RosanaFSS/R-journey/README.md

 # Timeline
-Diving into to wonderful see of DATA
+Diving into the wonderful see of DATA